iconindicators/appindicators/README.md

     deactivate
 ```

-Because the dependencies (listed in `pyproject.toml`) will most likely be unavailable at `TestPyPI`, the install command is slightly modified:
+Because the `Python` dependencies (listed in `pyproject.toml`) will most likely be unavailable at `TestPyPI`, the install command is slightly modified:

 ```
     python3 -m venv $HOME/.local/venv_indicatortest